himbeles/mac-device-connect-daemon/README.md

 ## Building the stream handler

-The stream handler is universal (no need to adapt) and can be built on a Mxac command line (with xcode installed):
+The stream handler is universal (no need to adapt) and can be built on a Mac (with xcode installed):

 ```
 gcc -framework Foundation -o xpc_set_event_stream_handler xpc_set_event_stream_handler.m